 Update, 7/13/16: More still-open cases from the Mystery Monday series last summer: Theta, Memory, Treasure, Clione, Trenace, Bisceglia, Genghis and Temujin.

-The name Lavoris debuted on the SSA’s baby name list in 1961:
+The curious name Lavoris first appeared in the U.S. baby name data in the early 1960s:

 - 1963: 28 baby girls named Lavoris